DataQub3/IoTitan/README.md

 **For more information, see the [wiki](https://github.com/DataQub3/IoTitan/wiki)**

-The current implementation is limited to home use.
+The current implementation is limited to home use cases.
 Weather and motion sensors send data to a MQTT Broker.
 Processing agents subscribe to the MQTT broker to calculate statistics and alerts.
 Time aggregated values are forwarded to the Cloud for monitoring from anywhere.

 ## Architecture
 ![IoTitan Architecture](img/IoT_architecture_crop.png "IoTitan Architecture")